Cache-Control: max-age=31536000

 This element of the Yamas is sometimes referred to as celibacy, and it’s important to point out that if you choose to implement the yogic lifestyle you are not expected to never have sex.

-This element of the Yamas was implemented at a time when women were persecuted for being women, and their existence was dictated by what was considered moral and appropriate sexual behavior at the time.
 In our contemporary world, the idea is that you choose to share your love and energy with intention and without the aim to harm, manipulate or use another for your personal gain.
-Having intercourse on the basis of mutual love and respect.
+Having intercourse based on mutual love and respect.

-When applied to all areas of life, Brahmacharya could also be seen as finding moderation and balance, which in our modern life can be challenging.
-Trying to find a balance between earning an income while living a moderate life seems to be more and more difficult nowadays when we are overstimulated and spoiled for choice.
+When applied to all areas of life, Brahmacharya is also seen as doing things with moderation and balance.
+Finding a balance between earning an income while living a moderate life seems to be more and more difficult nowadays when we are overstimulated and spoiled for choice.

-For example, it has become second nature to arrive home after a long day of work, and spend the majority of your evening sittingwell-being in front of the TV binge-watching your favorite series.
-There are many reasons that you could be doing this, perhaps it’s your way of winding down or shutting out the world.
+For example, it’s become second nature to arrive home after a long day of work, and spend your evening sitting in front of the TV binge-watching your favorite series.

-I believe that this is sometimes needed, sometime you just want a few hours of relief, however when done every day for hours on end, this could become harmful to your wellbeing.
+Sometimes this is needed, sometimes you just want a few hours of relief.
+However, when done every day, this could become harmful to your wellbeing.

-Maybe consider what would happen if instead, you chose to do something different, like read a book, draw, learn something new, or have a meaningful conversation with a family member or friend?
+Consider something different, like reading a book, drawing, learning something new, or having a meaningful conversation with a family member or friend.

 “Yoga is not for one who eats too much, or for one who fasts too much, nor sleeps too much or sleeps too little, but instead lives in a harmonious flow along the middle path.”
 Bhagavad-Gita

-Sometimes these yogic phrases could seem very idyllic and unrealistic for our modern times, but they are definitely thought provoking and might make you want ruminate on how you live your life in a more intentional way.
+Sometimes these yogic phrases could seem very idyllic and unrealistic, but they are thought provoking and make us think about living life in a more intentional way.

 Reflection